rawles/edit.tf/README.md

 Pressing the escape key takes you into command mode, in which the status bar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform some other function.
 The status bar can also be used to view teletext metadata.
-The key sequence ESC-L toggles this.
+The key sequence ESC-9 toggles this.

 Everything you need to run the editor is in two files. `teletext-editor.js`